dadi/api/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-Documentation is maintained under the `docs` branch and can be found on the [dadi.tech](https://dadi.tech) site.
+Documentation can be found at the [docs.dadi.tech](https://docs.dadi.tech/api) site.

-If the documentation doesn't answer your problem please feel free to email the DADI team directly on: team@dadi.tech
+If the documentation doesn't answer your problem please feel free to email the DADI team directly on: team@dadi.tech, or join us on [Slack](http://dadi-chat.herokuapp.com).

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by